JakeDyme/kirsty-bot/README.md

 A tiny chat bot written in under 10 lines of code.

 This was just a fun experiment to see how many lines of code I could squeeze a chat bot into.
-Its a very basic chat bot, just enough to have some novelty value.
+Its very basic, just enough to have some novelty value.
 It emulates what might be considered "coffee conversation", that is, routine responses to routine questions, with some built-in awkwardness.
 There's no persistence beyond the process in the main code, but there is a variant "-with-memory" that does create a file for learnt response mappings.
 The bot should theoretically get better over time after many conversations with different people.
 A measure of improvement could be: how many responses it can solicit from a user.

 ## How to use it
 Just keep talking to it.
 As it learns appropriate responses, it will start responding in more interesting ways.
 You should restart the conversation often.
 To restart a conversation, just say hello and go from there.